Jiangj512/LLD_Project/README.md

 # LLD_Project: Source code and dataset for LLD-MMRI2023

+# The network structure figure will be added to that link.
+However, considering that article has not been published yet, the figure will be uploaded when it is published.

 ## LLD-MMRI2023:

 This folder stores the training and testing sets required for code training and testing.